President’s Perspective – December 2023

 Communication Shorts are brief (short) but important items posted for your information and use.
 Send us your ideas and thoughts!

-The January Bulletin is now available!
+The deadline for the printed Bulletin is December 14, 2023.
 Remember, you can always find recent issues of the Bulletin on the Program Books and Information Page.

 Do You Love the Grange?